 RELATED READING | ‘What Is Personalized Learning?
 How to Plan Using this Model’

 What Are the Best Ways to Use Learning Analytics?

-Even though e-learning has created new opportunities for learning, there is a need for accountability and evaluation of effectiveness with each course or program to ensure learning is taking place.
+Even though eLearning has created new opportunities for learning, there is a need for accountability and evaluation of the effectiveness of each course or program to ensure learning is taking place.